This post may contain affiliate links. Please read our disclosure policy.

 For the bit of milk, just use your favorite unsweetened unflavored nondairy milk.
 Any will really do.

 Try making the filling without any nuts at all, or try sprinkling some chocolate chips on top of the filling before baking.
-They should sit right on top, but sink a bit during baking—but still hold their shape.
+They should sit right on top of the raw filling, and sink a bit during baking but still hold their shape.

 Karo brand corn syrup is gluten free unless it's contaminated by something with gluten in it.
 But we don't need that here.